 Tips

-I gave the measurements for the ingredients in cups/teaspoons, but also in grams/ounces.
+I gave the measurements for the ingredients in cups/teaspoons and grams/ounces.
 Truthfully, I have been using my kitchen scale a lot more lately and have been happier with the results because the measurements are more accurate.
-I also recommend measuring your ingredients separately before adding to the whole just in case you accidentally add too much of something.
+I also recommend measuring your ingredients separately before adding them to the whole, just in case you accidentally add too much of something.

 Furthermore, I included some process pictures for you to see the different color changes your moisturizer will take on as you move through the steps.
 I am always fascinated at how something so bright green can turn almost white just by whipping in air.

 Make sure the jars that you use are clean and sterilized.
-Place them in the refrigerator to solidify when you are finished.
-Although they can stay at room temperature, depending on where you live, it will last longer if placed in the refrigerator.
+Place finished moisturizers in the refrigerator to solidify.
+Although they can stay at room temperature, depending on where you live, they will last longer if placed in the refrigerator.
 Because this is a winter moisturizer, and it gets cold here, I don’t worry about keeping it out of refrigeration.

 As long as you keep your hands clean and avoid contamination, your lotion should keep well.
-If you notice any mold developing, discard.
-It is best to apply using a clean applicator, popsicle stick, or spoon instead of introducing bacteria from you hands into the jar.
+If you notice any mold developing, I would discard it.
+It is best to use a clean applicator, popsicle stick, or spoon instead of introducing bacteria from your hands into the jar.
+The vitamin E oil is used as a natural preservative, but it is always best to keep things hygenic to preserve the integrity of your finished product.
 I hope you enJOY this moisturizer and look and feel years younger.

 Shop This Post